 The rutabaga is a little homely, but don’t let that be a deterrent.
 They are full of flavor, are slightly peppery and don’t have that smidge of bitterness that you get from turnips (in fact, they’re actually sweeter and are very low in carbs, similar to turnips).
 They are commonly confused with their turnip cousins because they look quite similar.
 Turnips are white and purple and rutabagas are mostly yellowish and purple-brownish and are generally a bit bigger… Some rutabagas can be upwards of 3 pounds!
 The big ones make excellent fries… What I recently learned, is that both turnips and rutabagas are both members of the cabbage family.
 Who knew?

-What do you do with a rutabaga, you ask?
+What do you do with rutabaga?

 Seriously, anything that you would do with a potato.
 They can be mashed with butter and cheese, made into fries and make a mean colcannon.
 Check out my Keto Rutabaga Colcannon after you’ve made this recipe.
 But for today, I’m talking about the joys of roasting these puppies.